cawley/phase_array/README.md

 ## License
 This project is licensed under the MIT License.

-# Particle Swarm Optimization Approach
+# Particle Swarm Optimization Approach 🐝
 ## Description
 This script uses the Particle Swarm Optimization (PSO) algorithm to solve the N-Queens problem.
-The N-Queens problem is a classic AI problem where one is asked to place N queens on an NxN chess board such that no two queens threaten each other.
-This problem is famous for its NP-Hard nature.
 The goal of this script is to provide an optimized solution for the problem using PSO.

 The PSO algorithm is an optimization technique that works by having a population (known as a swarm) of candidate solutions (known as particles).
 These particles move around in the search space according to some simple formulae.
 The movements of the particles are guided by their own best known position along with the swarm's overall best known position.
 Over time, the swarm as a whole, like birds flocking or fish schooling, will tend towards an optimal area of the search space.